joostkremers/pandoc-mode/docs/index.md

 The options menu has a number of submenus, each related to a specific type of options: file options, reader options, writer options (general and specific), citations and math rendering.
+Additionally, there is also a submenu for obsolete options, options that are slated for removal but which Pandoc still supports.

 The file options menu contains options for the output file, output directory, data directory, the directory to extract media files to, and the master file.
 Only two of these (the data directory and the extract media directory) correspond directly to a Pandoc option.
 The output file and output directory options are combined to form Pandoc’s `--output` option, while the master file option is only used by `pandoc-mode`.
 These options are discussed in the sections [‘Setting an output file’](#setting-an-output-file) and [’Master file’](#master-file), respectively.